Optimize MySQL: Queries and Indexes 1/4

 SELECT salary FROM employee WHERE employee_number = '101832';

-An index is a separate file that is sorted and contains only the field/s you're interested in sorting on.
+An index is a separate file that is sorted and contains only the field/s you're interested in sorting.
 If you create an index on employee_number, MySQL can find the corresponding record very quickly (Indexes work in very similar ways to an index in a book.
-Imagine paging through a technical book (or more often, a scrambled pile of notes!) looking for the topic "Optimizing MySQL".
+Imagine paging through a technical book (or, more often, a scrambled pile of notes!) looking for the topic "Optimizing MySQL".
 An index saves you an immense amount of time!

 Before we repair the table structure above, let me tell you about a most important little secret for anyone serious about optimizing their queries: